HarllonCS/MatematicaBasica/README.md

 ## Page outline images

-### Landing page
+### Initial pahe
 The Initial Page has a screen with several images, which when passing the cursor over it, shows a small summary that describes what that page does.
-And each image is a link to an HTML page.
+And each image is a link to a different *HTML* page.

 ![Image sketch: Initial Page](./sketches/skt_initial-page.png)